Dziennik Telewizyjny: Schedule and timing

-Each main episode or edition of the program was originally transmitted at 08:00 p.m and starting from 1965 at 7:30 p.m.
+Each main episode or edition of the program was originally transmitted at 8:00 p.m. and starting from 1965 at 7:30 p.m.
 CET.
-Telewizja Polska continues to emit its contemporary flagship news show, Wiadomości, at 7:30 p.m. to this day.
+Telewizja Polska continued to emit its contemporary flagship news show, Wiadomości, at 7:30 p.m.

 With the development of Polish television, other related spin-offs and side shows accompanying the Dziennik were introduced.
 On 2 October 1970 the second channel, TVP2, was launched.
 From 1965 until 1976, the evening edition of Dziennik was replaced by Monitor, which was presented by Karol Małcużyński and Edmund Męclewski.
 On 26 June 1986, a second but shorter and more direct newsflash called Teleexpress aired on TVP1.
 Since 30 March 1987, a third program also showing snippets, Panorama, began airing on TVP2 as an alternative to Teleexpress.

 Under martial law in Poland, from December 1981 Dziennik was presented by officers of the Polish Armed Forces or newsreaders in military uniforms and broadcast 24-hours a day.
 The running time has also been extended to 60 minutes.
 The program returned to its original form in 1983.

-The first coloured episode of Dziennik was transmitted on 6 December 1971.
+The first colour episode of Dziennik was transmitted on 6 December 1971.

 The final telecast aired on 17 November 1989.